o3de/sig-platform/README.md

 How to Engage with SIG Platform

     Contact us on Discord
-    Join one of our weekly meetings on Thursday
-        Issue Triage (weekly)
-            Tuesdays at 9:00 PST in the sig-platform group voice channel Subscribe to our mailing list
+    Join one of our weekly meetings on Tuesdays at 9:00 PST in the sig-platform group voice channel Subscribe to our mailing list

 How to Contribute to SIG Platform